-Another one of these authors was Vitelleschi, who was definitely aware of John’s work and expanded upon it.
+Another one of these authors was Mutio Vitelleschi, who was definitely aware of John’s work and expanded upon it.
 Nature, Vitelleschi claimed, gives each object its own type of motion from within, a “natural motive power.”
 This hints at what medieval minds called vis, or an external cause.
 Now, Vitelleschi went a step further and discussed what happens when a moving object causes other objects to move as well.
 He attributes this new motion to the original object being an “efficient cause” or an object bringing about changes in objects other than itself (111-2).

 Clearly, we can see how the wordiness begins to murk up Vitelleschi’s ideas, and it doesn’t get any better when he moves on to gravity.
 He figured it was a passive cause but wondered if it had an active component and if it was external or internal.
 He figured that something akin to iron being attracted to magnets was happening here, where an object contained some force that caused it to respond to gravity.
 The makeup of the falling object is what made gravity “an instrumental principle of the body’s fall.”
 But is it an efficient cause?
 It seemed so because it was bringing about change, but was it changing itself?
 Was gravity an object?
 (113)

 Vitelleschi needed to become clearer, so he refined his definition of an efficient cause into two types.
 The first was what we have already discussed (known by the author as proprie efficiens) while the second is when the cause works only on itself, creating the motion (dubbed efficiens per emanationem).
-With this, Vitelleschi came up with three major theories from gravity.
+With this, Vitelleschi came up with three major theories of gravity.
 He felt it was:

-- “potency to the substantial form by a generator.”
+- “Potency to the substantial form by a generator.”

-- “motion that follows on the form” by the removal of what would normally impede it.
+- “Motion that follows on the form” by the removal of what would normally impede it.

--motion which leads to a natural state by, “the substantial form of the element as the acting principle form from which the motive quality flows.”
+- Motion which leads to a natural state by “the substantial form of the element as the acting principle form from which the motive quality flows.”

 They sure did have a way with words, didn't they?
 (Ibid)

 Wallace, William A. Prelude to Galileo.
 E. Reidel Publishing Co., Netherlands: 1981.
 Print.
-31-4, 36-42, 52-6, 66-73, 91-2, 95-6, 110-3.
+67-73.
+91, 110-3.

 © 2017 Leonard Kelley